Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 Sprinkle vias all over the coplanar areas.

-Reworked MRAM devices to put pull-ups on the WP and IO3 pins instead of direct ties to +5V.
+Reworked MRAM devices to put pull-ups on the WP and IO3 pins instead of direct ties to +3.3V.

+Add a second CAN bus for redundancy.